Results of the Work – 11/1/18

 Bob

-I hope your day was blessed today and you are enjoying some late summer weather.
-I had a good day on campus and Christian, Joaquin and Dylan each prayed day to receive Jesus today.
+I hope your day was blessed today.
+I had a good day on campus and Cindy, Chuck and Nick each prayed with me to receive Jesus.

 In Him,